KEY SCRIPTURE. Psalm 65:11

 Why do we make NYRs every year only to find that we're rolling the same ones out the next year and the year after that?

 When I first worked for Telstra, I was on a Pit & Pipe gang.
 We dug trenches with a pick and shovel.
 All we could pull out of the trench at one time was a shovel full.
 So, if someone wanted a trench of X length, and the ground was made of X, then it took so many days to dig.
-If it were shorter or longer, it would take less or more days.
+If the trenches were shorter or longer, it would take less or more days.
 It was a simple formula that is as applicable now as it ever was.
-So why can't we apply that principle to our resolutions?

 In his book, The Slight Edge, Jeff Olson explains the secret through the natural progression of farming, where you Plant, Cultivate, and Harvest.
-The trouble is that we want to go from Planting straight to Harvesting without too much of the boring stuff in between—the Cultivation.
-In cultivation, the farmer rarely sees much change, but he has faith in the process.
-Therefore, he routinely continues his mundane work without fail, day in and day out.
+The trouble is that we want to go straight from planting to harvesting without too much of the boring stuff in between—the cultivation.

 We have to get our heads around the cultivation, the time when we see no change but continue through faith, believing in the process.
 It works for others; it'll work for you.

-If we can't hack the continual mundane part of the NYR, e.g. going to the gym and dieting every day without fail, focusing on the main thing at work and not getting distracted.
-Olson described it as the Slight Edge because the changes that come from each daily activity are so slight that we hardly notice them.
-But they are the important part.
+If we can't hack the continual mundane trial of the NYR, e.g. going to the gym and dieting every day without fail, focusing on the main thing at work and not getting distracted, we will fail again.

 He says that simple, productive actions, repeated consistently over time, bring the harvest.
 Conversely, simple errors in judgment (e.g., not doing them), repeated consistently over time, produce nothing, and we again become despondent.
+Time doesn't stand still.
+There is no static time.
+We are either making errors in judgment or making productive decisions.
+It's one or the other.

 Happy New Year.